ArtHitParade

 Few models have been identified with certainty.
 Brilliant intellectual, François-Henri d' Harcourt enjoyed his portrait to the point that his family kept it until 1971.

 This oil on canvas 81 x 65 cm was then purchased at auction by Dr. Rau.
-Coming now from this prestigious collection, it is for sale to the benefit of UNICEF by Bonhams in London on December 5.
+Coming now from this prestigious collection, it was sold to the benefit of UNICEF for £ 17M by Bonhams on December 5, 2013.
+Please watch the video shared by the auction house.
+The image is shared on Wikimedia.

 Fragonard - François-Henri d'Harcourt